 Connect the three wires from the potentiometer to your board.
 The first goes to ground from one of the outer pins of the potentiometer.
 The second goes to 5 volts from the other outer pin of the potentiometer.
 The third goes from the middle pin of the potentiometer to analog input 2.

 By turning the shaft of the potentiometer, you change the amount of resistance on either side of the wiper which is connected to the center pin of the potentiometer.
 This changes the voltage at the center pin.
 When the resistance between the center and the side connected to 5 volts is close to zero (and the resistance on the other side is close to 10 kilohms), the voltage at the center pin nears 5 volts.
 When the resistances are reversed, the voltage at the center pin nears 0 volts, or ground.
 This voltage is the analog voltage that you're reading as an input.

-In the program below, the very first thing that you do will in the setup function is to begin serial communications, at 9600 bits of data per second, between your Arduino and your computer with the line:
+In the program below, the very first thing that you do will in the setup function is to begin serial communications, at 9600 bits of data per second, between your board and your computer with the line:

 Next, in the main loop of your code, you need to establish a variable to store the resistance value (which will be between 0 and 1023, perfect for an

 To change the values from 0-1023 to a range that corresponds to the voltage the pin is reading, you'll need to create another variable, a

 float, and do a little math.
 To scale the numbers between 0.0 and 5.0, divide 5.0 by 1023.0 and multiply that by sensorValue :

 Finally, you need to print this information to your serial window as.
 You can do this with the command Serial.println() in your last line of code: